-The Palm Beach County Sports Commission and Play Treasure Coast Sports Tourism announced plans to host a WBSC Baseball Americas Qualification Event for the Games of the XXXII Olympiad Tokyo 2020 in Palm Beach County from May 31-June 5.
+The Palm Beach County Sports Commission and Play Treasure Coast Sports Tourism announced plans to host a WBSC Baseball Americas Qualifier for the XXXII Olympiad Tokyo 2020 in Palm Beach County from May 31-June 5.
 The schedule for the qualifier was announced at a press conference at Ballpark of the Palm Beaches on Thursday, April 29.
 See the full schedule below.

 The event will be hosted at two venues – the Ballpark of the Palm Beaches in West Palm Beach and Clover Park in Port Saint Lucie.
 The winning nation will earn a spot in the Summer Olympics which will begin this July in Tokyo, Japan.